 PHB will provide \$6.06 million, and its money will be available for acquisition in March 2025.
 OHCS will provide the balance of acquisition and conversion costs.
 Its funding will become available post-acquisition upon certification of residents' income eligibility-both existing income-qualifying residents or new residents.
-Home Forward will therefore use its organizational funds as a short-term acquisition financing source, which OHCS funding will repay.
+Home Forward will therefore use its Moving to Work (MTW) funds, subject to compliance with any applicable HUD requirements, as a short-term acquisition financing source, which OHCS funding will repay.
 Home Forward does not anticipate investing any of its development resources in Goose Hollow Lofts on a permanent basis.